Waaal/BobaOS/doc/Processes_and_Tasks/elf.md

 **.rodata:** contains read only data

+A normal executable file contains sections (data, text) and a ELF file consits out of segments.
+One segment can hold one or multiple sections.

 ### ELF header (elf32/64_Ehdr)
 The ELF header contains all of the important info and positions of this file and a magic number at the start to identify that this is a ELF file.